progressivetech/com.jlacey.electoral/README.md

 ## Requirements

 * PHP v7.2+
-* CiviCRM 5.45+
+* CiviCRM 5.63+

-## Installation (Web UI)

-This extension has not yet been published for installation via the web UI.

 ## Configuration

 ### Settings page

 After installation, configure the extension at **Administer » System Settings » Electoral API**.
+Then click the "API Settings" tabl.
 See screenshot below, with an explanation of each option:

 ![Screenshot of Electoral API Settings page](/images/settings_screen.png)